-Bonnell Reynolds’ house at the side of the road in Springway (in the 1930's) was backed by a 12 acre field.
-As if a day spent stooping over to repair looms in the cotton mill wasn’t tiring enough, he came home each afternoon and worked the field with his mule of the year (purchased in spring to be sold in fall to avoid winter upkeep.)
-He also had the services of his teen-aged sons—Wint, who worked to impress his father; and Gene who worked harder avoiding work than working.
+Bonnell Reynolds’ rented house at the side of the road in Springway (in the 1930's) was backed by a 12 acre field.
+As if a day spent stooping over to repair looms at Gainesville Mill wasn’t tiring enough, he came home each afternoon and worked the field with his mule of the year (purchased in spring to be sold in fall to avoid winter upkeep.)
+He also had the services of his young sons—Wint, who worked to impress his father; and Gene who worked harder avoiding work than working.

 Even at mill wages, Bonnell could have supported his family without the crops he wrought from the field each year, but he would have considered it a waste to let the field lie fallow.
 Besides, he was getting something more than food from the yeoman work of farming with one mule and one-and-a-half helpers.
 Bonnell was getting something for his soul, fulfillment of a primal need that, if he hadn’t been born with it, must have been implanted in his youth: he was an artist and the soil was his canvas.

 With the reins around his neck, the plow stock in his hands and a wad of snuff behind his bottom lip, he forced the mule forward.
 Bonnell’s job was to keep the plow tip buried, to walk in the boggy trench it left between the rows, and to use his voice, neck and willpower to guide the mule in straight lines over the hill and back, time after time, as long as there was sunlight.

 (Photo: 1955 - Randy in cowboy hat, Papa Bonnell, Ricky, Ronda)

 by Randy Reynolds